bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 ## Board design
 The board is double sided but all components are only on the top side.<BR>
 Components are all SMD except for the connectors those are through-hole.<BR>
 The bottom side of the board has a ground shield.
-The earliest version of the board did not have it.
-There is now a huge reduction in noise.<br>
-The board has 5 unnamed holes you can use for mounting.
+The board has several unnamed holes you can use for mounting.
 They are not attached to anything.<BR>
+They are in the normal 2.54mm grid spacing so f.i. you can use a few header pins to directly solder the EMS board onto an Arduino prototyping board so it will fit neatly and sturdy on top of an Arduino.

 ## Remarks
 The last version is V0.9.<BR>